-However, such solution above suffers from the tightness estimation error especially for those local regions around oxter and crotch under unusual human poses, leading to visually unpleasant body shape recovery.
+However, such solution above suffers from the tightness field estimation error, especially for those local regions around oxter and crotch under unusual human poses, leading to visually unpleasant body shape recovery.
 To this end, we propose a simple and effective optimization scheme to estimate a smoother body shape by solving the following least-squares energy function:

-Here the first data term utilizes our tightness formulation similar to Eq.(~\ref{bodyDirect}), while the second term enables smooth body shape estimation via the same Gaussian kernel $K_G(\cdot)$ defined in Eq.(\ref{eq10}).
+Here the first data term utilizes our tightness field formulation similar to Eq.(~\ref{bodyDirect}), while the second term enables smooth body shape estimation via the same Gaussian kernel $K_G(\cdot)$ defined in Eq.(\ref{eq10}).
 In the final regular term, the warped vertex matrix $\mathbf{M}_{warp}$ denotes the warped body template after the first ICP iteration of the first stage optimization in our multi-stage alignment in Sec.~\ref{alignment}.
-Such regular term forces the optimized body shape to be closed to the utilized human template to penalize unnatural body shape.
+Such regular term forces the optimized body shape to be closed to the utilized human template to penalize unnatural body shapes.
 All the parameters for these three terms are empirically set to be is 1, 0.1, and 0.05, respectively.
 Finally, by solving the least-squares problem in Eq.(\ref{bodyShapeOptimization}), we reconstruct an accurate and visually pleasant body shape of the input 3D human scan.

-\myparagraph{Clothing segmentation.} Besides the body shape recovery above, we utilize the output multiple garment masks from our TightNet to automatically segment clothing from human body on 3D meshes so as to enable further cloth retargeting or animation applications.
-Since the output masks are not accurate enough to segment the clothing directly in the 3D space, we utilize the following integer linear optimization in \cite{pons2017clothcap} to solve the per-vertex clothing label $v_i\in\mathbf{v}$ for each vertex in our final aligned template mesh $\mathbf{M}_V$:
+\paragraph{Clothing segmentation.} Besides the body shape recovery above, we utilize the output of multiple garment masks from our TightNet to automatically segment clothing from the human body on 3D meshes so as to enable further cloth retargeting or animation applications.
+Since the output masks are not accurate enough to segment the clothing directly in the 3D space, we utilize the following Markov Random Fields in \citet{pons2017clothcap} to solve the per-vertex clothing label $v_i\in\mathbf{v}$ for each vertex in our final aligned template mesh $\mathbf{M}_V$:

-To enable fully automatic segmentation, we replace the manually defined garment prior of the original optimization in \cite{pons2017clothcap} with our predicted garment masks from TightNet.
-Please kindly refer to \cite{pons2017clothcap} for more details about how to solve the energy function above.
+To enable fully automatic segmentation, we replace the manually defined garment prior of the original optimization in \citet{pons2017clothcap} with our predicted garment masks from TightNet.
+Please kindly refer to \citet{pons2017clothcap} for more details about how to solve the energy function above.